Budgeting Tips and Resources

-You should always pay yourself first before spending money on anything.
+You should always pay yourself before spending money on anything.
 That means putting part of your household budget into savings.
-Here are three easy steps to increasing your savings so you can set yourself up for future financial stability.
+Here are three easy steps to increase your savings so you can set yourself up for future financial stability.

 - Deposit any extra income you have into a savings account OR use it to pay off debt rather than go on a shopping spree.

 - Empty your change into a jar each night.
 When enough is accumulated, deposit that into your savings account.